 WHO (World Health Organization) 1992.
 International Statistical Classification of Diseases and Related Health Problems, 10th Revision.
 Geneva: WHO.

-This report is compiled from data held by the AIHW in the National Maternal Mortality Data Collection (NMMDC).
-Data are provided by states and territories and contain information on the deaths of women reported to have died while pregnant or within 42 days of the end of pregnancy between 2006 and 2019.
+The National Maternal Mortality Data Collection (NMMDC) is a population-based cross-sectional collection of data on the deaths of women reported to have died while pregnant or within 42 days of the end of pregnancy.
+Data are provided by the states and territories.

-Due to its health and privacy legislation, only limited summary data on maternal deaths from 2006–2018 were supplied by Western Australia.
+Due to its health and privacy legislation, only limited summary data on maternal deaths from 2006 to 2020 were supplied by Western Australia.
 As these data provided are already aggregated, rather than provided by case, they cannot be included in the NMMDC but are included in analysis where possible.

 Detailed information on completeness, accuracy and other aspects of data quality for the NMMDC is in the data quality statement.